 Pro Tip #2: So, you know that agonal respiration isn't normal breathing.
 But do you know what it looks like?
 Have you ever seen a fish out of water gasping for air?
 It's similar to that.
 However, the important thing to remember is that while it really does look like breathing, it really isn't.

 Pro Tip #3: The sequence has changed.
-With children, you're going to perform one rescue breath every three seconds for two minutes.
+With children, you're going to perform one rescue breath every two to three seconds for two minutes.
 At that time, reassess the patient.
-If you still detect a pulse but the patient isn't breathing normally, continue with one rescue breath every three seconds for two more minutes.
+If you still detect a pulse but the patient isn't breathing normally, continue with one rescue breath every two to three seconds for two more minutes.
 And so on.

 Remember to make sure the patient's chest rises as you perform your rescue breaths.
 If it doesn't, this could indicate an airway obstruction.